 - CS Fallback and VoLTE optimization

-Day 3 – LTE-Advanced Pro and 5G (3GPP Releases 13 and beyond) (Harri Holma and Antti Toskala)
+Day 2 – Pathway to 5G (Harri Holma and Antti Toskala)

 - Cloud radio architecture